xavierleroy/canonical-binary-tries/README.md

 # Canonical Binary Trees, the Coq development

 This is the Coq development accompanying the paper *Canonical Binary Trees* by Andrew W. Appel and Xavier Leroy, 2021.
-A draft of the paper is available here.

 ## Implementations of binary tries (finite maps indexed by positive numbers)